jaredlll08/Clumps/README.md

 # Clumps

 Clumps groups XP orbs together into a single entity to reduce lag when there are many in a small area.
-Ontop of this, it also makes the player immediately collect the orbs once they touch the player, so you are not stuck with a bunch of orbs in your face.
+On top of this, it also makes the player immediately collect the orbs once they touch the player, so you are not stuck with a bunch of orbs in your face.

 ## Do I have to install it client or server side?